 How Many Power, Ground, and Signal Planes Do I Need?

 The answer to this question is extremely important and really depends on the application for your board.
 If you are routing a dense board with limited space, you’ll want to opt for one power, one ground, and four signal planes.
-If you need to significantly reduce susceptibility to EMI, you should opt for more ground planes with two signal layers.
-The arrangement of ground planes will have a significant shielding effect in your PCB without the need for shielding cans.
+If you need to significantly reduce susceptibility to EMI, you should opt for more ground and fewer signal layers.
+The arrangement of ground planes will have a significant shielding effect in your PCB without the need for an inelegant solution like shielding cans.

-If you will be mixing digital and analog signals, mixing high and low frequency signals, or a combination of all of these, you can still make some creative use of an 6 layer PCB stackup.
-At some point, you will need to opt for a larger board or more layers in your stack (or both!), but you can still make use of a six layer board for a number of applications.
-Note that there are plenty of combinations for 6 layer PCB stackups, so only a few useful ones will be shown below.
+If you will be mixing digital and analog signals, mixing high and low frequency signals, or a combination of all of these, you can still make some creative use of a 6-layer PCB stackup.
+At some point, you might need to opt for a larger board or more layers in your stack (or both!).
+There are many signal/plane layer of combinations for 6 layer PCB stackups, but a few common ones will be shown below.

 Signal Layer/Power/2 Signal Layers/Ground/Signal Layer

-This stackup is a 6 layer PCB stackup that it is excellent for providing shielding for sensitive traces as well as tight coupling to solid planes.
-You can route signals with different switching speeds or different frequencies through an interior layer.
-Typically, the higher speed digital or higher frequency analog signals will be routed through these interior layers in order to shield them from the lower speed/frequency components on the outer layer.
+This 6-layer PCB stackup that is a popular entry-level option that provides shielding for low speed traces from higher speed traces while providing tight coupling to solid planes.
+You can route signals with lower frequency/slower switching speeds or through an interior layer as long as they are orthogonal.
+I would route higher speed digital or higher frequency analog signals on the outer layers in order to shield them from each other and the lower speed/frequency traces on the inner layers.

 Signal Layer/Ground/Power/Ground/Signal Layer/Ground